 Ice Rescue Program

-On an annual basis, Lieutenants Kurt Harms and Training Liaison Daryl Stang of the Skokie Fire Department conduct an ice rescue training for all fire department personnel at the Skokie Park District's Emily Oaks Nature Center.
+Every two years the Skokie Fire Department conducts an ice rescue training for all fire department personnel at the Skokie Park District's Emily Oaks Nature Center.
 The training consists of an on-shore class session that covered all facets of ice rescue, incident management, scene safety, emergency medical considerations and rescue techniques.
 Following the class all personnel rotate through a hands-on drill practicing each rescue procedure, including putting on the survival suits and getting in the 33 degree water to be rescuer as well as victim.

 Click here to view photos from the Ice Rescue Training.